TiffanyNwanne/Beauty-Supply-Store-Database-Management/README.md

 # **6. Benefits of the New System**

-The implementation of the SQLite database brings several **business benefits**:
+The implementation of the MySQL database brings several **business benefits**:

 **6.1.
 Improved Efficiency**